minte9/algorithms-pages/main/minimax/README.md

 # Minimax algorithm

-This algorithm tries to maximize my score, while taking into accout that you will do your best to minimize my score.

 ## Dummy implementation

-We will implement the minimax algorithm over a tree.
-The tree will have nodes that branch out, and it will have leafs with fixed values.
+Maximize my score, while taking into accout that you will try to minimize my score.

 #-- 01_minimax_dummy.py --#

+Refactoring dummy implementation.

+#-- 01_minimax_dummy2.py --#

+Binary tree with arbitrary number of children.

+#-- 01_minimax_dummy3.py --#

+Comments and statements to view each step.

+#-- 01_minimax_dummy4.py --#